 Hossack were motorcycles produced by Norman Hossack from 1984 to 1988.

 Norman Hossack was involved with chassis and then went on to design a new form of frame.
 This had an innovative front fork that resembled a girder fork, but was actually a twin-wishbone system, similar to that of a car's front suspension.
+He collaborated on this with Claude Fior.

 The design worked well and several machines were built, fitted with a variety of engines.
 Firstly they were Honda, Rotax and Yamaha, then later came a front-fork conversion for a K100 which was shown to BMW in Munich.